 In 2014, twenty years cancer-free, Susan released her memoir, “Resilience”, which became an overnight Canadian best seller.

 Using a diverse therapeutic approach of bodywork, visualization, neuro-linguistic programming, storytelling and hypnosis, Susan has built a thriving therapeutic practice for people struggling with serious illness.
 She is the first and only natural health consultant invited to sit on the Jewish General Hospital’s Gynecological Oncology Tumour Board, and is an expert in supportive approaches that complement traditional forms of cancer treatment.
-Susan is a Trustee of the Jewish General Hospital Foundation Board.
-She is also a member of the Board of Directors of Hope and Cope, an organization that provides compassionate, supportive, evidence-based cancer care.
-In 2016, Susan accepted to be an incoming Co-Chair of the Board of Directors for Hope and Cope.
+Susan is a Trustee of the Jewish General Hospital Foundation Board and a member of the Board of Directors of Hope and Cope, an organization that provides compassionate, supportive, evidence-based cancer care.

 As part of her outreach, Susan speaks to doctors, medical students, clinicians and the general public.
 She is a TEDx alum who inspired a standing ovation.
 She has been a featured author at the Blue Metropolis Montreal International Literary Festival, the Jewish Public Library and the Vancouver Jewish Book Festival.
 Now writing her second book, Susan is exploring the concept of “permission”.

 For Susan, it’s not about what happens to you.
 It’s about what you do with what happens to you.